osrf/gazebo_user_guide/src/started_models_database.md

    Version of this model.

    *Note:* This is not the version of [[sdf|SDF]] that the model uses.
 That information is kept in the `model.sdf` file.

+*  <*sdf*> *required*

+   The name of an SDF file that describes this model.
+The `version` attribute indicates what SDF version the file uses.
+Multiple <*sdf*> elements may be used in order to support multiple SDF versions.

 *  <*author*> *required*
    *  <*name*> *required*